gx9702/UA-TypeRepository/Core/Part3/DataTypes/Enumeration/readme.md

 <!-- datatype -->
 ## Enumeration
+Describes a value that is an enumerated DataType.
 <!-- end of description -->
 The fields of the Enumeration DataType are defined in the following table: